 - The Traditional BSN Undergraduate Program requires admitted students to own a laptop and a mobile device (iOS or Android).
 Students are required to bring their laptop to participate in classroom learning activities and testing.
-A mobile device capable of using specific nursing apps is required. - The Accelerated BSN Programs requires admitted students to own a computer (preferably a laptop) and a mobile device (iOS or Android).
+A mobile device capable of using specific nursing apps is required. - The Accelerated BSN Program requires admitted students to own a computer (preferably a laptop) and a mobile device (iOS or Android).
 A compatible mobile device capable of using specific nursing apps is required.
-Students are also required to have a webcam and microphone for online proctoring of exams, quizzes and for web conferencing. - The RN to BSN Program requires admitted
+Students are also required to have a webcam and microphone. - The RN to BSN Program requires admitted students to have webcam capabilities for making videos of presentations, clinical activities, and for online proctoring of exams and quizzes.

-- students to have webcam capabilities for making videos of presentations, clinical activities, and for online proctoring of exams and quizzes. - The MSN and DNP Programs highly recommend students bring a laptop to participate in classroom learning activities.
+• The MSN and DNP Programs highly recommend students bring a laptop to participate in classroom learning activities.

-Go to www.ttuhsc.edu/son/help/system-requirements.aspx for specific minimum computer system requirements.
+Go to www.ttuhsc.edu/son/help/system- requirements.aspx for specific minimum computer system requirements.